Support

 With regard to Subdivisions and PUDs and Business and Industrial Parks developer's profit is not expensed and is therefore incorporated into the discount rates.
 With regard to Residential and Commercial/Industrial Condominiums, developer's profit is treated as an expense.
 In all cases, interim interest is treated as an expense.

-Is historical data availble and what is the cost?
+Is historical data available and what is the cost?

-All online subscribers have free access to all previously published editions.
-However, PDF versions were not always produced and therefore are not available for all editions.
+All subscribers have free access to all previously published editions.
+For all others, individual quarterly copies in PDF are available at regular prices.
+Note, however, thst PDF versions were not always produced and therefore are not available for all editions.

 As a subscriber, can I put the charts on my own Web site?